 - June 5, 2019:ISIS militants attack a military checkpoint in Egypt's northern Sinai Peninsula, killing at least eight policemen. - Egyptian forces kill at least five of the militants after the attack.
-Source: Washington Post [224] - May 19, 2019: A bomb explodes outside the Grand Egyptian Museum and Giza Pyramids near a tour bus carrying South African tourists, wounding 17.

-Egyptian security officers kill 12 suspected militants the following day.
-Sources: Associated Press [225], Al Jazeera [226]

-- April 12, 2019:Egyptian security forces repel an attack on a security checkpoint in Oyoun Moussa in the Sinai, killing two of the attackers.
-Source: The National [227] - April 9, 2019: A suicide bomber explodes in the town of Sheikh Zuweid in the Sinai, killing at least six and wounding 27.

-ISIS claims responsibility through its Amaq News Agency and identifies the bomber as Abu Hagar al-Masry.
+Source: Washington Post [231] - May 19, 2019:A bomb explodes outside the Grand Egyptian Museum and Giza Pyramids near a tour bus carrying South African tourists, wounding 17. - Egyptian security officers kill 12 suspected militants the following day.
+Sources: Associated Press [232], Al Jazeera [233] - April 12, 2019:Egyptian security forces repel an attack on a security checkpoint in Oyoun Moussa in the Sinai, killing two of the attackers. - Source: The National [234] - April 9, 2019: A suicide bomber explodes in the town of Sheikh Zuweid in the Sinai, killing at least six and wounding 27. - ISIS claims responsibility through its Amaq News Agency and identifies the bomber as Abu Hagar al-Masry.
 The bomber killed or wounded 15, according to ISIS.
 Separately, a suicide bomber blows up near the Rafah police station, killing one and wounding one.
-Sources: Reuters [228], Egypt Independent [229], Anadolu Agency [230]

-• April 7, 2019: Militants attack a police patrol in the al-Nozha al-Gedida area north of Cairo, killing two and wounding two.
+Sources: Reuters [235], Eavpt Independent [236], Anadolu Agency [237] - April 7, 2019: Militants attack a police patrol in the al-Nozha al-Gedida area north of Cairo, killing two and wounding two. - There are no immediate claims of responsibility.
+Source: Egypt Independent [238] - February 18, 2019:A militant sets off explosives while police are pursuing him through Cairo, killing three and wounding two. - The suspect is identified as 37-year-old Al-Hassan Abdullah, whom police were pursuing in relation to an attempted attack on February 15.
 There are no immediate claims of responsibility.
-Source: Egypt Independent [231]

-• February 18, 2019: A militant sets off explosives while police are pursuing him through Cairo, killing three and wounding two.

-The suspect is identified as 37-year-old Al-Hassan Abdullah, whom police were pursuing in relation to an attempted attack on February 15.
-There are no immediate claims of responsibility.
-Sources: Al Jazeera [232], Reuters [233]

-• February 15, 2019 - February 16, 2019:On February 15, a homemade bomb explodes in Cairo while police attempt to diffuse it, leaving five wounded.

-There are no immediate claims of responsibility.
+Sources: Al Jazeera [239], Reuters [240] - February 15, 2019 February 16, 2019:On February 15, a homemade bomb explodes in Cairo while police attempt to diffuse it, leaving five wounded. - There are no immediate claims of responsibility.
 On February 16, Egyptian forces clash with militants in the Sinai, leaving 15 Egyptian security personnel dead or wounded.
 Seven militants are also killed.
 ISIS claims responsibility for the attack on security forces.
-Sources: Reuters [233], Haaretz [234]
+Sources: Reuters [240], Haaretz [241] - January 14, 2019: A police convoy in Rafah is hit by a roadside bomb, killing one and wounding four.
+There are no immediate claims of responsibility.
+Source: Associated Press [242] - January 5, 2019:Police discover two bombs on a rooftop near a Coptic church in Cairo.